Elasticity of Demand#

 If \(E(p) > 1\) (i.e., a percent change in price results in a larger percent change in demand), then demand is said to be elastic.

 Suppose \(E(100) = 1\).
 This means that when the price is $100, a 1% increase in price will result in a 1% decrease in demand.
 Or similarly, a 1% decrease in price will result in a 1% increase in demand.
-In this situation, there is no incentive for the producer to change their price.
+Since the increase in price matches the decrease in demand, there is no incentive for the producer to change their price.

 Definition